gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 ## Are there any Data Science internships?

-Due to the nature of Data Science projects spanning over multiple months, it can be quite hard to find an internship available and is ultimately down to each company.
+Due to the long-term nature of Data Science projects, which can span over several months, it can be quite hard to find an internship where you will be assigned to a single project and is ultimately up to the company.
 The barrier for entry is also fairly high as many skills required are only learnt on the job, so I would suggest looking for roles such as Data Analyst/Engineer which can teach you a lot of the analytical skills which you will need for Data Science, of which should be easier to find internship roles.

 ## Which tools can I use to visualise Geospatial data?

-There exist quite a few of which I'll briefly mention, all of which are open source:
+There are quite a number of them, out of which I'll mention a few and all of which are open source:
 * [LeafletJS](https://leafletjs.com/)
   * JavaScript (JS) library
   * Requires some very basic JS knowledge to set up